-To join as an adult member, you must be 18 years old and live in town.
+To join as an adult member, you must be 18 years old and live or work in town.
 No experience or background in emergency service is necessary.
 Training is free and provided by LVAC.
 Riding members of LVAC are required to attend our general meeting on the first Tuesday evening of each month and our two monthly training drills on the second and fourth Tuesday evenings of the month.
 Riding members must serve a minimum of twelve hours each week.
 There is also the possibility of joining on a part-time basis.

 Junior members must be a minimum of 16 years of age, and are typically juniors and seniors in high school.
 They receive the same training, perform the same duties, and have the same responsibilities as our adult members.
 They serve between four and six hours each week, as their schedule permits.
 The deadline for junior corps applications is May 1st prior to their junior year.

 The Lewisboro Volunteer Ambulance Corps is an all-volunteer group of your friends and neighbors that responds to medical emergencies every day and night of the year.
 They are highly trained and capable of handling a wide range of medical emergencies.
 Our primary needs are Emergency Medical Technicians and ambulance drivers.
 We will offer you training in both categories.